Inderjit1/linux/README-Assignment4.md

 [Tue May 11 17:48:41 2021] For CPUID(0x4FFFFFFE), ECX exit value does not exist in the SDM [Tue May 11 17:48:41 2021] For CPUID(0x4FFFFFFE), ECX exit value does not exist in the SDM
 ```

+### 3. What did you learn from the count of exits?
+Was the count what you expected?
+If not, why not?

+Yes, because shadow paging requires a lot of exit types to be enabled to work, it is expected that the number of exits increases substantially.

+### 4.What changed between the two runs (ept vs no-ept)?

+The number of exits nearly doubled.

+Substantial exit type count differences (without ept vs with ept)
+EXIT_REASON_EXCEPTION_NMI - 992002 vs. 2671
+EXIT_REASON_EXTERNAL_INTERRUPT - 173902 vs. 237071
+EXIT_REASON_INTERRUPT_WINDOW - 35379 vs. 19903
+EXIT_REASON_INVLPG - 595713 vs. 0 (This is invalid page exiting, required for shadow paging)
+EXIT_REASON_CR_ACCESS - 1923280 vs. 160113 (also required for shadow paging)